 This is another method to help ripen the cervix and get things ready for baby’s arrival.
 It works like prostaglandins, though not as strong as the ones the hospital would use in an induction.

-You can take Evening Primrose Oil orally, but using capsules internally seems like it would be the most effective.
+You can take Evening Primrose Oil orally, but using capsules internally seems to be a common thing.
 If you decide to try this method, I’ve seen recommendations for 2-3 capsules inserted up to the cervix overnight.
 And make sure you wear a pad to contain the mess!

 Some top ways to relax: